-VAT revenues at constant prices, which is an encompassing indicator for private consumption (it includes retail sales, car sales and services consumption), continued to increase in 2025:4M pointing to ongoing strong consumption growth.
+VAT revenues at constant prices, which is an encompassing indicator for private consumption (it includes retail sales, car sales and services consumption), continued to increase in 2025:5M pointing to ongoing strong consumption growth.
+It should be noted that the small decline in real VAT revenues registered in April 2025 can be attributed to a base effect related to the timing of 2024 Easter bank holidays.

-The retail sales volume index increased in 2025:Q1 suggesting rising consumption growth.
+The retail sales volume index strongly increased in April 2025 and in the January-April 2025 period suggesting rising consumption growth.